 Take Your Songs to New Heights

-Writing songs may seem easy at first glance, but upon closer examination, you quickly realize that many pieces need to fall into place.
+It may seem easy to write songs at first glance, but upon closer examination, you quickly realize that many pieces need to fall into place.
 In other words, it’s easy to get stuck.
-This guide is aimed at those who are accustomed to writing their own songs but feel the need to develop their songwriting skills further.
+This guide is aimed at you who are accustomed to writing your own songs but feel the need to develop your songwriting skills further.
 If you’re just starting to write your first song, our guide on how to write song lyrics might be more suitable for you.

 Do you also feel that your songs are missing something?
 People often talk about “that little something extra” without really defining what it is, but breaking down a song’s components can make it easier to understand.
 The following four tips aim to get you thinking about your strengths and weaknesses as a songwriter so that you know what areas to focus on more.
 Are your songs too similar?
 Too long?
 Difficult to remember?
 Lacking contrast?